 In general, it tends to be more difficult to secure business financing with banks and credit unions.
 These institutions maintain strict requirements and are also notorious for long, rigorous application processes.
 It’s not uncommon for businesses to have to wait weeks or even months for cash to come in from a bank or credit union.

 Online lenders and fintech lenders tend to be more flexible and work incredibly fast at processing funds.
 In some cases, it’s possible to secure business financing in as little as 24 hours from an online lender.

 If you’re wondering what type of business financing is best for you, make sure to work with National Business Capital.
 National Business Capital is a fintech marketplace where you can compare personalized offers from over 75 different lenders.

 National also gives you the added bonus of working directly with a Business Financing Advisor – a professional who’s dedicated to walking you through the process and helping you find the best business financing solutions for your needs.
-Learn more about business financing from National here.
+Learn more about business financing from National Business Capital by completing our application here.